laurentmuller/fpdf2-make-font-ui/README.md

 either `.ttf`, `.otf` or `.pfb` and determines the font type.
 If your Type1 font is in ASCII format (`.pfa`), you can convert it to binary (`.pfb`) with the help of [Type 1 utilities](http://www.lcdf.org/~eddietwo/type/#t1utils).
-For Type1 fonts, the corresponding `.afm` file must be present in the same directory.
+For Type1 fonts, the corresponding `.afm` file must be selected.

 The `Encoding` defines the association between a code (from 0 to 255) and a character.
 The first 128 are always the same and correspond to ASCII; the following are variable.
-Encodings are stored in `.map` files.
 The available encoding ones are:

 - cp1250 (Central Europe)
 - cp1251 (Cyrillic)